It kinda depends on why you want to and what’s happening when you do.

 It depends on the quality of the flash drive.
 It depends on what software you have installed on your machine.
 It depends on how your USB or other connecting port is configured (some of the buffering might be turned off).
 It depends on how long you plan to keep your flash drive.
 It depends on how catastrophic it would be to you if it failed.

-For many — perhaps even most — there’ll never be a problem.
+For many — perhaps even most — there will never be a problem.
 Most people might physically lose the flash drive before it wears out.

 And the quality of flash memory is constantly improving.
-As I mentioned above, high-end flash memory used in SSDs have a practical lifespan that will probably be longer than the machines in which they’re installed.
+As I mentioned above, high-end flash memory used in SSDs have a practical lifespan probably longer than the machines in which they’re installed, even if the machine’s running 24×7.1

 But that inexpensive flash drive you picked up or were given for free?
-It’s probably not going to be that same high quality.
+It’s probably not going to be of that quality.
 In fact, where it’ll be on the quality scale — a scale that is constantly moving — is anyone’s guess.

 But the risk is definitely there.
 Murphy’s Law being what it is, failure will happen when it’s least expected and most inconvenient.